 Each year, Seattle University has a regional economic impact approaching $525 million.

 Three out of four Seattle University undergraduate students engage in community service, three times the national average.
 Students, faculty and staff contribute 200,000 hours of service annually.

-Seattle University has more than 78,000 alumni in all 50 states and 93 nations.
-Sixty-seven percent have remained in Washington, contributing to the state economy and talent pool after graduation.
+Seattle University has more than 81,000 alumni in 42 states and 88 nations.
+Seventy percent have remained in Washington, contributing to the state economy and talent pool after graduation.

 Average aid awarded per undergraduate recipient: $31,047

 Non-law graduates with aid: 68.7%